Why commercial ships carry ballast water on board, and how it affects the marine environment.

 Commercial ships of at least 400 gross tonnes built on or after September 8, 2017, must be equipped with a ballast water management system.
 However, the vessels built before that date must be retrofitted with a ballast water management system by 2024 to meet the Ballast Water Management Convention’s D-2 standard.5

-In 2019, Canada proposed new Ballast Water Regulations to replace the previous regulations and impose more stringent requirements on ships while ensuring better compatibility between the Canadian and American ballast water regimes.6 These proposed regulations would apply to Canadian vessels operating internationally and foreign commercial vessels in Canadian waters of at least 400 gross tonnes.
-Under these new regulations, ships are required to:
+In 2021, Canada adopted new Ballast Water Regulations to replace the previous regulations and impose more stringent requirements on ships while ensuring better compatibility between the Canadian and American ballast water regimes.6 The new regulations apply to Canadian vessels everywhere and foreign vessels operating in Canadian waters that are designed and built to carry ballast water.
+Under these regulations, ships are required to:

 - Develop and implement a ballast water management plan